punga78/kubegreshelm/kubegres/README.md

 Once Helm has been set up correctly, add the repo as follows:

-  helm repo add <alias> https://punga78.github.io/kubegreshelm
+  helm repo add kubegres https://raw.githubusercontent.com/punga78/kubegreshelm/main/

 If you had already added this repo earlier, run `helm repo update` to retrieve the latest versions of the packages.
-You can then run `helm search repo
-<alias>` to see the charts.
+You can then run `helm search repo kubegres` to see the charts.

 To install the kubegres chart:

-    helm install my-kubegres <alias>/kubegres
+    helm install my-kubegres kubegres/kubegres

 To uninstall the chart: